abhiramr/pyquality/README.md

     - readability (stylizing/documentation)

 # Modularity
+- In a bid to reduce complexity and to avoid ambiguity, each function must do only one task.
+- Separate functionalities as much as possible.

 ## Question of debate - 1 or many?

-- There is really no 1 tool to rule them all
+- There is really no 1 tool to rule them all.
-- But there can be a minimal set.
+- Or is there? ;)

 # Correctness